We built our house for LAN parties

 What exact hardware is in the game machines?

 For the game machines, I mostly targeted the Logical Increments "Outstanding" level, which aims to stay just under the inflection point where high-end price gouging sets in.
-To that end:
+This hardware was purchased in mid-2023, so obviously it's no longer the best choice today.
+But here it is:

 Also, in case you are wondering: